Code-Institute-Submissions/the-shamans-cat/README.md

 - [HTML Validator](https://validator.w3.org/) To validate HTML code.
 Used throughout development and to do final checks before project submission.
 - [CSS Validator](https://jigsaw.w3.org/css-validator/) To validate CSS code.
 Used throughout development and to do final checks before project submission.
 - [**AutoPrefixer**](https://autoprefixer.github.io/) is a PostCSS plugin which parses your CSS and adds vendor prefixes to ensure css code works in different browsers.
+- [PhotoShop Elements](https://www.adobe.com/uk/products/photoshop-premiere-elements.html) used to resize, and prepare images for the web.
+- [TinyPNG](https://tinypng.com/) to compress image files to reduce their size which in turn reduces the images load time on the webpage.

 ## Testing